For a one-page, printable PDF of select credits, click here.

 Shortly after that, I started to realize I really missed writing songs.
 I had dabbled in it a little bit when I was learning to play back in Oklahoma, but now I had the tools and resources to give it a serious shot.
 My time working in the New York theatre scene gave me access to the most talented singers and musicians on Broadway, and in October 2016 I released my first vocal album, So Much More: The Songs of Brandon Sturiale.
 It's a collection of 12 songs with 12 different singers, with genres ranging from pop to classic rock, country to cabaret.

-Since moving to New York, I've been fortunate enough to work with performers of all professional levels.
+I've been fortunate enough to work with performers of all professional levels.
 Notable names include Christine Baranski, Michael Cerveris, Beth Malone, Mary Testa, Natalie Weiss, Tonya Pinkins, Len Cariou, Orfeh, Michele Pawk, Baayork Lee, Chuck Wagner, Jenn Gambatese, Fred Applegate, Rob Evan, Paolo Montalban, and Christina DiCicco.
 I also had the honor of performing alongside Tony Bennett, for Tony Randall's National Actors Theatre at the Plaza Hotel.

+After 16 years in New York, I traded in city living for a life on the beach, and relocated to Vero Beach, Florida.
 In addition to performing my own concerts, I frequently play for theatre productions, cabarets, auditions, and spontaneous karaoke sessions in my living room.